 That brings me to the fourth anthology movie on my list, and the only one to come in the form of the dreaded numbered sequel.
 Released the same year as Cat’s Eye, Creepshow 2 was another horror compendium that seemed to fall directly into my adolescent lap, and call it nostalgia if you want, or the fact that it happens to benefit from one of the most fetching promotional posters of the era, but I actually prefer it to the original.
 The movie is incredibly cheap, costing less than half of its predecessor.
 It was also marred by severe production problems, the film originally set to feature five segments until budgetary issues reduced that number to three, with King ultimately taking something of a backseat creatively.
 All in all, it didn’t bode well.

 But despite its obvious deficiencies, I enjoy the tales featured in Creepshow 2 and the briefer three-segment format, which gives us fewer stories that are marginally more fleshed-out (though admittedly often to the film’s detriment).
 Is it a better movie than Creepshow?
-Of course not.
-In fact, it doesn’t even come close.
-If you look at what Romero and King originally set out to do with the whole comic book concept, the original is far superior, a film that deserves its place in the upper echelons of 80s horror, and the sequel is quite frankly a generic mess, but there’s something inherently nasty about it that really appeals to me.
-It’s a movie I always find myself coming back to.
+I wouldn’t say so.
+If you look at what Romero and King originally set out to achieve with the whole comic book concept, the original is far superior, a film that deserves its place in the upper echelons of 80s horror, and the sequel is quite frankly a generic mess, but there’s something inherently nasty about it that really appeals to me.
+Ultimately, it’s a movie I always find myself coming back to.

-Creepshow 2‘s second horror splurge, the only one to be adapted from an original King story, is the segment most people tend to remember fondly.
-The Raft, asides from its typical teens-go-partying-in-the-wrong-lake elements, is arguably the least conventional of the three, though you have to believe it was chosen to appeal to the Jason Voorhees crowd with its distinctly Camp Crsytal Lake setting.
+Creepshow 2‘s second horror splurge, the only one to be adapted from an original King story, is the segment most people tend to remember most fondly.
+The Raft, asides from its typical teens-go-partying-in-the-wrong-lake elements, is arguably the least conventional of the three, though you have to believe it was chosen to appeal to the Jason Voorhees crowd with its distinctly Crsytal Lake setting.
 There’s no masked killer in sight.
-Instead, Death arrives in the form of a puddle of primordial ooze that drifts innocuously on quietly hazardous waters, swallowing everything it comes into contact with, and you can clearly see where most of the budget went.
-For the majority of the segment, our villain is merely a piece of floating plastic, but when it attacks it’s genuinely gruesome, the manner in which it devours its prey positively icky.
+Instead, Death arrives in the form of a puddle of primordial ooze that drifts innocuously on quietly hazardous waters, melting and swallowing everything it comes into contact with ― it’s clear to see where the majority of the budget went.
+For most of the segment, our villain is merely a piece of floating plastic, but when it attacks it’s genuinely gruesome, the manner in which it devours its prey positively icky.

-I’ve read the Stephen King short of the same name, and as you can probably imagine, it is far superior, with a number of well-developed characters and an excruciating finale which sees our sole survivor balancing on the boards of the isolated raft, hopelessly tiring as a patient menace lurks.
-The movie substitutes this for a cinematic jump scare which possesses none of the lasting impact, but it’s an inspired choice given the medium at hand, and arguably the most inspired moment in the entire movie.
-Our victims may be little more than a group of one-dimensional douchebags who do very little to emulate King’s uncanny knack for unravelling inner fears, none of whom deserve to survive the massacre, but it’s a memorable tale nonetheless.
+I’ve read the Stephen King short of the same name, and as you can probably imagine it is far superior, with a number of well-developed characters and an excruciating finale which sees our sole survivor balancing on the boards of an isolated raft, hopelessly tiring as a patient menace lurks.
+The movie substitutes this macabre eventuality for a cinematic jump scare which possesses none of the lasting impact, but it’s an inspired choice given the medium, and arguably the most inspired moment in the entire movie.
+Our victims may be little more than a group of one-dimensional douche bags who do very little to emulate King’s uncanny knack for unravelling inner fears, none of whom deserve to survive the massacre, but it’s a memorable tale nonetheless.

 On the subject of characters who don’t deserve to live, there’s a rather disquieting moment which sees The Raft‘s alpha male underling go against type and attempt to rape his dead bro’s prom queen (played by Daryl Hannah’s sister, Page).
 I don’t know how it was received by adults back then, but it’s truly disconcerting stuff in hindsight.
 King is known for having a penchant for the queerly perverted (just look at the preteen orgy debacle in IT), but this moment is particularly jarring.
 In fact, it’s barely acknowledged as a sin, more the harmless instincts of an inquisitive teen.
 Boy, how times have changed!